-Today Philips issued a recall notification for specific Philips bi-level positive airway pressure (bi-level PAP), continuous positive airway pressure (CPAP), and mechanical ventilator devices.
+On June 14, Philips issued a recall notification for specific Philips bi-level positive airway pressure (bi-level PAP), continuous positive airway pressure (CPAP), and mechanical ventilator devices.
 The recall is in response to potential health risks related to the sound abatement foam component in these devices.
-The majority of the affected devices are in the first-generation DreamStation product family, but the recently launched DreamStation 2 is not affected by the issue.
+The majority of the affected devices are in the first-generation DreamStation product family.
+Read the Philips press release for more information.

-- View the AASM guidance in response to Philips recall of PAP devices (6/19/21).
+- Clinicians can view the AASM guidance in response to Philips recall of PAP devices for additional information.

 Potential Foam Degradation